 - 4-year plan for Freshmen - Elementary Education

 - 4-year plan for Transfers - Elementary Education

-The department of education seeks to produce not only well-trained, state-certified teachers but also concerned, compassionate individuals who value each human life and who are dedicated to helping each student fulfill his or her God-given potential.
+The School of Education seeks to produce not only well-trained, state-certified teachers but also concerned, compassionate individuals who value each human life and who are dedicated to helping each student fulfill his or her God-given potential.
 The department's goal of teachers becoming "servant leaders" is supported by its program that emphasizes academic excellence, professional knowledge, character development, and leadership opportunities.

-A Mississippi Teacher's License which entitles the holder to teach in the elementary and secondary schools in Mississippi are issued by the State Department of Education, Division of Teacher Certification, Jackson, Mississippi.
+A Mississippi Teacher's License which entitles the holder to teach in the elementary schools in Mississippi are issued by the Mississippi Department of Education (MDE), Division of Teacher Certification, Jackson, Mississippi.
 Applications may be secured from the MDE website, www.mde.k12.ms.us.
 Students who plan to teach in states other than Mississippi are responsible for securing all requirements and forms.
 Graduation from the program does not guarantee a license will be issued.

 Courses of Study